niza23/Infrastructure_setup-Terraform/README.md

 A big thanks to Abhishek for providing clear, practical tutorials!

 # Notes
--Ensure userdata.sh and userdata1.sh are executable and contain valid scripts.
+-Ensure userdata1.sh and userdata2.sh are executable and contain valid scripts.

 -Do not commit terraform.tfvars to version control if it contains sensitive data.